Assassination Classroom: Sales

-In May 2013, over one million copies of volume 1 were printed, and individual volumes frequently appeared on the lists of best-selling manga in Japan.
+By May 2013, over one million copies of the first volume were printed, and individual volumes frequently appeared on the lists of best-selling manga in Japan.
 Volumes 2, 3, 4, 1, 5, and 6 placed 26th, 32nd, 36th, 37th, 41st, and 50th respectively on the list of the best-selling manga volumes of 2013, making it the seventh best-selling manga series in Japan of 2013 with 4,595,820 copies sold.
-As of September 2016, the manga had over 25 million copies in circulation.
+By September 2016, the manga had over 25 million copies in circulation.
+By October 2023, it had over 27 million copies in circulation.

 Accolades

 Assassination Classroom ranked first in "Nationwide Bookstore Employees' Recommended Comics" by the Honya Club website in 2013.
 It was nominated for the 6th Manga Taishō.
 It placed second in male-oriented comics category on the list of "Book of the Year" by Media Factory and manga news magazine Da Vinci.
 Nippon Shuppan Hanbai elected it the best work of 2013 in their "Recommended Comic Books Across the Country Clerk's Choice".
 It ranked first on the 2014 Kono Manga ga Sugoi!
 Top 20 Manga for Male Readers survey by Takarajimasha.
 In February 2015, Asahi Shimbun announced that Assassination Classroom was one of nine nominees for the nineteenth annual Tezuka Osamu Cultural Prize.
 It was nominated for the Best U.S. Edition of International Material—Asia in the 2016 Eisner Award.
-On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, Assassination Classroom ranked 51st.
+On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Assassination Classroom ranked 51st.

+Controversies

+In 2023, the manga was removed from some American school libraries—for example, at Gifford Middle School, Florida, and at the Elmbrook School District, Wisconsin—due to its depiction of violence, especially gun violence and towards teachers.
+The series was also challenged on the basis of its sexually explicit imagery by the Citizens Defending Freedom organization, politician Tim Anderson, and a parent who expressed their concern about the "sexualization of minors".
+In 2024, the Horry County Schools school district removed copies of the manga from its school libraries after the mother of a ninth grader at Socastee High School complained to the district regarding the series' content.
+According to a 2025 report by PEN America, which documented public school bans, the series was removed at least 54 times from school libraries in the United States from 2024 to 2025.